-RVRC is grounded on the increasingly recognized concept of living-learning programmes which perceives a strong living-learning programme as the cornerstone in enhancing student experience and thereafter affinity with the University.
-The RVRC value proposition and programme, in particular, were conceptualized to address the need of building a solid foundation for students in their academic pursuits as well as to cultivate in them qualities appreciated by today’s workplace.
-This is done through its three core modules that are carefully integrated for students’ holistic development – academic, social and personal.
+RVRC is grounded on the increasingly recognised concept that a strong living-learning programme is a cornerstone in enhancing holistic student development during University years.
+The RVRC Programme was conceptualized to address the need of building a solid foundation for students in their academic pursuits as well as to cultivate in them qualities appreciated by today’s workplace.
+This is done through its academic, co-academic and student life elements that are carefully integrated for students’ holistic development.